EloHope/funkRadio/Readme.md

 - vlc (includes cvlc)
 - wget
 - mpg123
-- ffmpeg (includes volumedetect)
+- ffmpeg (includes speechnorm filter)
 - youtube-dl
 - curl
-- mp3gain
+- shuf

 After installing these packages, please create new directories in your home directory by typing on the terminal: